 The Northeastern NJ region will be impacted by climate change in a variety of ways.
-This includes changes in everyday conditions, such as tides and average temperatures, as well as more frequent and severe coastal storms, severe rain events, and heat waves.
+This includes changes in everyday conditions, such as tides and average temperatures, as well as more frequent and severe rain events, severe coastal storm events, and heat waves.

 Sea Level Rise:

 Sea level rise will increase the height of tides, leading to more tidal flooding and increasing water levels during a coastal storm.
-While climate research indicates that changes in ocean temperatures may lead to more frequent and stronger tropical storms, this impact is less predictable and harder to project.
+Climate research indicates that changes in ocean temperatures may lead to stronger tropical storms, which may result in coastal storm surge.

 How Can We Affect These Risks?

 Everyone can play a role in reducing risk in our communities.

 Importantly, the everyday actions of people also can help reduce flood risk.

 Knowing the risks you face and developing a plan for what to do in a flood is an easy step that you and all the people in your community can take to reduce risk.
 Talking to your friends and neighbors and spreading information about flood risk can also make your community better prepared.